TalentSoft/integration-widget-pie-chart/doc/display-tool.md

 # Getting Started:

-This tool simulates the display of your widget locally
+This tools provides a testing environnement for your widget.

 # Prerequisites: